clojurewerkz/quartzite.docs/articles/getting_started.md

 So how triggers are defined is quite similar to how jobs are defined.
 Quartz provides several types of execution schedules and Quartzite supports all of them in the DSL.
 A couple more schedule types will be demonstrated later in this guide.

+Simple periodic schedule demonstrated here is used when you need to perform a task N times with a fixed time interval.

 Now that we know how to define jobs and triggers, lets schedule them for execution.